 Air Conditioner Not Cooling

-Especially during the hot Australian summer months, air conditioning is essential for your caravan, so it can be a major issue when it isn’t working properly (your family is sure to remind you throughout the trip).
+Especially during the hot Australian summer months, air conditioning is essential for your caravan, so it can be a major issue when it isn’t blowing cold air (your family is sure to remind you throughout the trip).

 If you’re lucky, the problem may be as simple as changing out a dirty air filter, which you can likely do on your own.
 Your air-con unit may also have run out of refrigerant, another simple repair.
 So head to your local caravan accessories store to stock up before your holiday.